onap/policy-parent/docs/drools/pdpdEngine.rst

 A minimum of one application *controller* that supports these capabilities must be installed in order to honor the *operational policy types*.
-One such controller is the *frankfurt* controller residing in the `policy/drools-applications <https://git.onap.org/policy/drools-applications>`__ repository.
+One such controller is the *usecases* controller residing in the `policy/drools-applications <https://git.onap.org/policy/drools-applications>`__ repository.